MobileFirstLLC/extension-cli/guide/03-xt-build-styles.md

     - a string value for a single file
     - array of files, or
     - a path with wildcard.

-    You may also use `!` as a way to negate the inclusion of a file.
-This is the [globs syntax expected by gulp](https://gulpjs.com/docs/en/api/src) (without options).
+    - prefix `!` as a way to negate the inclusion of a file

+See [globs syntax guide](https://gulpjs.com/docs/en/api/src) for more details.

+Dev build does not minify style files.
 The production build will minify style files.
-Dev build does not minify style files.

 By default, the stylesheets are assumed to be written using [Sass](https://sass-lang.com/guide).
+When naming stylesheet files, use `.scss` file extension because default configuration looks for style files with this file extension.
-If you are not a friend of Sass language stylesheets, you can write your style sheets using regular CSS.
-Any CSS you write is valid Sass as well.

-When you name stylesheet files, use `.scss` file extension.
-The default CLI configuration looks for this file extension.
-Otherwise you must override this default configuration: `"scss": "./src/**/*.scss"` to include other file extensions in the style bundles.
+If you are not a friend of Sass, you can write style sheets using CSS.
+In the build configuration override the default configuration: `"scss": "./src/**/*.scss"` to treat other file extensions as style files, and use `"scss_bundles"` key to specify how to generate stylesheets, as shown in the example below.

 **Example**